-We take the vast majority of our acts from an open application process.
+We take the vast majority of our acts from open application processes.
 We are committed to finding new acts in the ukulele world as well as helping folks develop and we understand that we can never know everyone.
 Through this process we have discovered and found ways to support some truly great acts.
 Want to know more about how it works?
 Scroll down for more…